dstarrago/meta-learning/README.md

 # meta-learning
-Meta learning framework based on rough set measures
+Utility software to compute Rough-Set-Theory-based measures for characterizing competence domain of classification models.

-The framework allows batch computing of rough set measures for a number of data sets and to determine a set of rules describing the domain of competence of a classification algorithm.
-That information can help to choose an appropriate classification algorithm for a certain data set.
+The software allows batch computing of rough set measures for a number of data sets and to determine a set of rules describing the domain of competence of a classification algorithm.
+That information can help to choose an appropriate classification algorithm for a given data set.
 Included rough set measures are (see <a href="https://github.com/dstarrago/rough-sets">rough-set project</a>):
 - rough membership
 - rough involvement
 - rough agreement